Want to contribute?

 Kara has lived in Westmount since 2015 and has often wondered how a single person without kids or a dog can meet people in the neighbourhood?
 Enter in: The Westmount Beer Club!
 And now, taking photo assignments for the Window is another great way to meet people in the neighbourhood both as volunteers and as subjects.
 Normally a hobbyist landscape photographer, taking pictures of people is a great stretch.
 So if you see her around with her camera, strike a pose!

 Jay is editor and a regular contributor to the Window.
 He has been in Westmount since 2015, when he and his wife returned to Edmonton after a ten-year stint in the US.
-He is the accounts manager for Yellow Pencil, a digital agency that creates websites and digital services for the public sector.
+He is the director of delivery for Yellow Pencil, a digital agency that creates websites and digital services for the public sector.
 Jay’s great loves are dining along 124th Street, Dungeons and Dragons (he’s a ranger, in case you wondered), and walking in the neighbourhood with Skipper, his greyhound pal.

 John is a journalism veteran who has been developing editorial content since 1992.
 He was nominated for the 2018 Aberdeen Publishing Columnist Award by BCYCNA.
 John and his wife live in the heart of Westmount and enjoy hiking, curling and Gloomhaven.

 Ian is an amateur history buff and has enjoyed contributing stories to the Window for a number of years now.
 The stories are a spin-off of tales he has learned from doing walking history tours of the neighbourhood as part of Jane’s Walk in Edmonton.
 Ian is also a leader with the 26th St. Peter’s Scout group in Westmount.